 \section{Introduction}

-Vulnerability to adversarial attacks \cite{Biggio2013Evasion, Szegedy2014Intriguing} -- \idest the presence of inputs, usually crafted on purpose, capable of catastrophically altering the behaviour of high-dimensional models \cite{Bortolussi2018Intrinsic} -- constitutes a major hurdle towards ensuring the compliance of deep learning systems with the behaviour expected by modellers and users, and their adoption in safety-critical scenarios or tightly-regulated environments.
-This is particularly true for adversarially-\textit{perturbed} inputs, where a norm-constrained perturbation -- often hardly detectable by human inspection \cite{Qin2019Imperceptible, Ballet2019Imperceptible} -- is added to an otherwise legitimate input, with the intention of eliciting an anomalous response \cite{Kurakin2018Adversarial}.
+Vulnerability to adversarial attacks \citep{Biggio2013Evasion, Szegedy2014Intriguing} -- \idest the presence of inputs, usually crafted on purpose, capable of catastrophically altering the behaviour of high-dimensional models \citep{Bortolussi2018Intrinsic} -- constitutes a major hurdle towards ensuring the compliance of deep learning systems with the behaviour expected by modellers and users, and their adoption in safety-critical scenarios or tightly-regulated environments.
+This is particularly true for adversarially-\textit{perturbed} inputs, where a norm-constrained perturbation -- often hardly detectable by human inspection \citep{Qin2019Imperceptible, Ballet2019Imperceptible} -- is added to an otherwise legitimate input, with the intention of eliciting an anomalous response \citep{Kurakin2018Adversarial}.

-Given the widespread nature of the issue \cite{Ilyas2019Adversarial}, and the serious concerns raised about the safety and reliability of data-learnt models in the lack of an appropriate mitigation \cite{Biggio2017Wild}, adversarial attacks have been extensively studied.
-Yet, obtaining generally robust machine learning (\textit{ML}) systems remains a longstanding issue, and a major open challenge.
+Given the widespread nature of the issue \citep{Ilyas2019Adversarial}, and the serious concerns raised about the safety and reliability of models learnt from data in the lack of appropriate mitigations \citep{Biggio2017Wild}, adversarial attacks have been extensively studied.
+However, obtaining generally robust machine learning (\textit{ML}) systems remains a longstanding issue, and a major open challenge.